 Upon the filing and effectiveness (the "Reverse Stock Split Effective Time") pursuant to the General Corporation Law of the State of Delaware of the Certificate of Amendment to this Restated Certificate of Incorporation of the Corporation, each [number between and including 2 and 50] shares of Class A Common Stock and Class B Common Stock issued and outstanding immediately prior to the Reverse Stock Split Effective Time shall, automatically and without any further action on the part of the Corporation or any of the respective holders thereof, be reclassified, combined and converted into one (1) fully paid and nonassessable share of Class A Common Stock or Class B Common Stock, respectively (the "Reverse Stock Split"), subject to the treatment of fractional share interests as described below.
 The reclassification of the Class A Common Stock and Class B Common Stock shall be deemed to occur at the Reverse Stock Split Effective Time.
-From and after the Reverse Stock Split Effective Time, certificates representing Class A Common Stock or Class B Common Stock shall be issued in connection with the Reverse Stock Split and, in lieu thereof, any stockholder who would otherwise be entitled to receive a fractional share of Class A Common Stock shall instead be entitled to receive a cash payment equal to the product obtained by multiplying (a) the closing price per share of the Class A Common Stock on the Reverse Stock Split Effective Date as reported on the New York Stock Exchange, after giving effect
+From and after the Reverse Stock Split Effective Time, certificates representing Class A Common Stock or Class B Common Stock prior to such reclassification shall represent the number of shares of Class A Common Stock or Class B Common Stock, respectively, into which such Class A Common Stock or Class B Common Stock Split and, in lieu thereof, any stockholder who would otherwise be entitled to receive a cash payment equal to the product obtained by multiplying (a) the closing price per share of the Class A Common Stock on the Reverse Stock Split Effective Date as rep